tedmiston/notes/books/The Personal MBA.md

 ### No Experience Necessary

-- This book presents 226 simple concepts in a more practical form vs. MBA curriculum
+- 226 simple concepts in more practical form vs. MBA curriculum

 ### Questions, Not Answers

-- Not techniques, but figuring out how to ask *the right* questions
+- Not techniques, figuring out how to ask *the right* questions

 ### Mental Models, Not Methods

 ### My "Personal" MBA

-- Participated in the Carl H. Lindner [Honors-PLUS program](http://lindnerhonorsplus.com) at UC: "essentially an MBA at the undergraduate level"
-- After college, management @ P&G
+- Carl H. Lindner [Honors-PLUS program](http://lindnerhonorsplus.com) at UC: "essentially an MBA at the undergraduate level"; after college, management @ P&G
-- Put the time & energy of an MBA into self-improvement instead
+- Instead of an MBA, put the time & energy into self-improvement

 ### A Self-Directed Crash Course in Business
 ### The Wheat and the Chaff